Jc2k/happier/README.md

 Howevever if you only ever configure Home Assistant using it, then it maybe a way to turn a blank Home Assistant install into something like the one that you lost.

+### Debugging

+In terms of reproducing a users problem, having a manifest might give clues into the state of their system.

+## Non-Functional Requirements

+### Declarative not imperative

+We are describing a target state, not a change we want to make.
+Exactly like an ordinary config file.
+This approach needs to be idempotent.
+This raises the bar for the code we need to write but makes it much safer for the end user.
+It unlocks stricter validation and more realistic dry runs.

+### Immediate visibility of changes

+We go through the API and apply changes to a running system.
+Changes are visible as quickly as they would be if made via the UI.

+### Secure
+We use the Home Assistant API, which is protected by access keys.
+We do not need access to the file system where the Home Assistant config lives.
+We do not need to run as a particular unix user.
+We can run from anywhere we can access the Home Assistant API (i.e. UI).

+### Safety

+We go through the API, so we can't apply config that the UI wouldn't allow.
+A bug in happier can only corrupt Home Assistant if the Home Assistant API also allows that bug.
+We aren't directly modifying files on disk, so we can't directly cause data or config loss.

 ## Concepts

 ### Selectors